Skip to main content

 Studies using animal models have unequivocally demonstrated that therapies which reduce androgenic activity ∞ whether through castration or the administration of GnRH agonists like leuprolide ∞ lead to a significant decrease in both the proliferation of these progenitor cells and the survival rate of new neurons.

-This reduction in the hippocampus’s ability to regenerate itself directly impairs its capacity for pattern separation, a key that allows the brain to distinguish between similar memories.
+This reduction in the hippocampus’s ability to regenerate itself directly impairs its capacity for pattern separation, a key cognitive function that allows the brain to distinguish between similar memories.
 Clinically, this can manifest as an increased difficulty in learning and recalling new information.

 Lifestyle interventions like strenuous exercise function as powerful non-hormonal modulators of this pathway.
 Vigorous physical activity, particularly resistance and high-intensity interval training, is a potent inducer of Brain-Derived Neurotrophic Factor (BDNF).
 BDNF acts on the same neural progenitor cells in the dentate gyrus, promoting their survival and differentiation.